Envirometrix/PredictiveSoilMapping/docs/Software.md

 *Edited by: T. Hengl*

-This section contains instruction on how to install and use software to run predictive soil mapping and export results to GIS or web applications.
-It has been written (as most of the book) for Linux users, but should not be too much of a problem to adopt to Microsoft Windows OS and/or Mac OS.
+This section contains instructions on how to install and use software to run predictive soil mapping and export results to GIS or web applications.
+It has been written (as has most of the book) for Linux users, but should not be too much of a problem to adoat to Microsoft Windows OS and/or Mac OS.

 ## List of software in use